stephansanders/learning_git/README.md

 The other great thing about Git is its facility for collaboration.
 If you are collaborating with others on a project, Git makes it easier to work on a shared set of files and orchestrate changes in a tractable way.

 Finally, there are many free services that will host your Git repositories (projects tracked with Git) and add value to your git experience.
-Most notably, GitHub and Bitbucket.
+Most notably, [GitHub](https://www.github.com) and [Bitbucket](https://bitbucket.org).
 These services are not integral to Git, but they do have some really nice free features.

+Let's start with the basic Git workflow, which will be 90% of what you do with Git.

+## Basic Git Workflow